Does it matter how we breath?

 *Checklist for sleep disordered breathing, based on work by Dr. David McIntosh, author of Snored to Death, and Dr. Howard Hindin and Dr. Michael Gelb, authors of GASP: Airway Health: The Hidden Path to Wellness.
 Some of the points listed above may be part of the underlying problem, others may be the result of poor sleep quality.

-It is not in my scope of practice to diagnose sleep disordered breathing, upper airway resistance, or obstructive sleep apnea.
-During the assessment appointment, I will investigate problems you may be experiencing.
+It is not in our scope of practice to diagnose sleep disordered breathing, upper airway resistance, or obstructive sleep apnea.
+During the assessment appointment, we will investigate problems you may be experiencing.
 When appropriate, a referral will be recommended.

 Website with more resources: https://amerisleep.com/blog/obstructive-sleep-apnea-in-children/